 None of us are perfect and when we start building a new website we will create bugs, make mistakes and do some very silly things at times.
 In today's guide, I'm going to cover some of the inbuilt tools available to you, as a developer, to make your life a little easier :)

-<add key="umbracoDebugMode" value="true" />This is NOT needed anymore.
-Another feature that is now obsolete is the use of one of the query string paramateres.
-Historically, by adding "?umbDebugShowTrace=true' to the end of any Url Mini-Profiler would show a stacktrace, again, this doesn't work anymore.
+This is NOT needed anymore.
+Another feature that is now obsolete is the use of one of the query string parameters.
+Historically, by adding "?umbDebugShowTrace=true' to the end of any Url Mini-Profiler would show a stack trace, again, this doesn't work anymore.

 In today's guide, we've covered how you can get extra information out of Umbraco using Mini-Profiler.
 Mini profiler is useful for debugging macro errors, performance improvements etc...
 Out of the box Umbraco ships with the Min Profiler package so you will not need to install it.
 To get it running simply add the debug=true flag in the web.config file and then use one of the methods above to enable it.